-Pradaxa® treatment does not need routine clinical monitoring, neither for short-term nor for long-term treatment.^{4,6} However, in cases of suspected overdose or in patients treated with Pradaxa® presenting in emergency departments or prior to surgery, it may be advisable to assess the anticoagulation status of a patient treated with Pradaxa®.
+Pradaxa® treatment does not need routine clinical monitoring, neither for short-term nor for long-term treatment.46 However, in cases of suspected overdose or in patients treated with Pradaxa® presenting in emergency departments or prior to surgery, it may be advisable to assess the anticoagulation status.

 There is a close correlation between plasma dabigatran concentration and degree of anticoagulant effect.
-Diluted thrombin time (dTT), ecarin clotting time (ECT) and activated partial thromboplastin time (aPTT) may provide useful information, but the tests are not standardised, and results should be interpreted with caution.
-The INR test is unreliable in patients on Pradaxa® and false positive INR elevations have been reported.
-Therefore INR tests should not be performed.
-For a quantitative measurement of dabigatran plasma concentrations, only the dabigatran calibrated Hemoclot® thrombin inhibitor assay is available5:
+1-3 Thrombin Time (TT), ecarin clotting time (ECT) and activated partial thromboplastin time (aPTT) may provide useful information, but the tests are not standardised, and results should be interpreted with caution.